MTHSEK006/Power-subsystem-PCB/README.md

 * PCB_v2.1: This includes the final PCB design.
 Contains Kicad files.
 * PCB_v2: This is the intial PCB design.
 Contains Kicad files.
-* Documents: This includes footprints and symbol libraries.
+* Documents: This includes footprints, symbol libraries and datasheets.
 * Production: Contains the gerber, clp and bom files.

 **Usage**

-  The files needed to produce this PCB are found under Production.
+  * The files needed to produce this PCB are found under Production.
+This folder can be downloaded and directly used for production.
+  * The final PCB design can be viewed by downloading PCB_v2.1 and opening the project in Kicad.

 **Contact**

 * Pearl Mothiba- MTHSEK006@myuct.ac.za